-In the event that the BFCM Group is placed in resolution, the Relevant Resolution Authority could decide to apply the Bail-in Tool to the capital instruments and bail-inable liabilities mentioned above in order to absorb losses, meaning fully or partially writing down the nominal value of these instruments or (except in the case of shares) converting them into equity.
+In the event that the Crédit Mutuel group is placed in resolution, the Relevant Resolution Authority could decide to apply the Bail-in Tool to the capital instruments and bail-inable liabilities of group entities (including the Issuer) in order to absorb losses, meaning fully or partially writing down the nominal value of these instruments or (except in the case of shares) converting them into equity.

-Before the Relevant Resolution Authority may exercise the Bail-In Tool in respect of bailinable liabilities, capital instruments must first be written down or converted to equity or other instruments, in the following order of priority: (i) common equity Tier 1 instruments are to be written down first, (ii) other capital instruments (additional Tier 1 instruments) are to be written down or converted into common equity Tier 1 instruments and (iii) Tier 2 capital instruments are to be written down or converted to common equity Tier 1 instruments.
+Before the Relevant Resolution Authority may exercise the Bail-In Tool in respect of bail-inable liabilities, capital instruments must first be written down or converted to equity or other instruments, in the following order of priority: (i) common equity Tier 1 instruments are to be written down or converted into common equity Tier 1 instruments and (iii) Tier 2 capital instruments are to be written down or converted to common equity Tier 1 instruments.
 Once this has occurred, the Bail-In Tool may be used to write down or convert bail-inable liabilities as follows: (i) subordinated debt instruments other than capital instruments are to be written down or converted into common equity Tier 1 instruments in accordance with the hierarchy of claims in normal insolvency proceedings, and (ii) other bail-inable liabilities are to be written down or converted into common equity Tier 1 instruments, in accordance with the hierarchy of claims in normal insolvency proceedings.
 In this regard, unsecured senior non-preferred debt instruments (such as the Senior Non-Preferred Notes) would be written down or converted to equity before any Senior Preferred Obligations (such as the Senior Preferred Notes) of the Issuer.
 Instruments of the same ranking are generally written down or converted into equity on a pro rata basis.